stendahls/ga-device-deep/README.md

 GA gives a semi-complete picture of the devices that visit your site.

 For instance, Your site could have a massively different experience if your users visit with a 2016 Samsung S7 Edge, or Trump's favorite, a Samsung S3 from 2012.
 But GA will only tell you they are Android phones with the exact same screen size (in CSS px).
-Some ISPs will give more hints to GA about the identity of the device, but some (especially in asia/africa) won't, and the individual GA product IDs don't help band together devices much either (is a Samsung GT-9500 high-end?
+Some user-agents will give more hints to GA about the identity of the device, but some ISPs (especially in asia/africa) actually strip them out, and the individual GA product IDs don't help band together devices much either (is a Samsung GT-9500 high-end?
 A I9300/I9320 low?
 What about the I9305N variant?).

 iPads are similar, an iPad2 is a non-retina device with a bad processor and worse memory, but it will appear to GA to be the same as a desktop-class, wide-gamut-retina iPad Pro 9.7".